-Direct comparison of forecasts can be difficult, due to the use of slightly different areas studied by different forecasting organizations.
-The most common geography among the selected forecasts is the six-county former Northern Illinois Planning Commission (NIPC) region, which includes Cook, DuPage, Kane, Lake, McHenry, and Will counties.
+Direct comparison of forecasts can be difficult due to the use of slightly different areas studied by different forecasting organizations.
+The most common geography among the selected forecasts is the six-county former Northern Illinois Planning Commission (NIPC) region, which includes Cook, DuPage, Kane, Lake McHenry, and Will counties.
 These six counties constitute the Chicago MSA, as defined in the 1960s and 1970s, though the definition has since changed.
-Figure 3 represents past and current Woods & Poole Economics3 (W&P) population forecasts (released in 2014, 2013, 2012, 2010, and 2008), past and current NIPC/CMAP population forecasts (released in 2012 and 2004), Moody's Analytics most recent forecast (released in September 2014) as well as the 2012 Moody's Analytics forecast, and those from the Illinois Department of Commerce and Economic Opportunity (DCEO) in 2005.
-The actual historical population trend for the years 1970-2013, according to the U.S. Census, is also shown in Figure 3.
-ACG's recently-recommended population forecast, reaching 10.1 million in year 2040, is shown as a thick red line between W&P's 2014 and 2013 forecasts on one side and 2010 and 2008 forecasts on the other.
-Moody's Analytics population levels for the region are significantly lower than the recommended forecasts, while those released by CMAP/NIPC and Illinois DCEO are more optimistic than the recommended projection.
+Figure 3 represents past and current Woods & Poole Economics (W&P) population forecasts (released in 2015, 2014, 2013, 2012, 2010, and 2008), past and current NIPC/CMAP population forecasts (released in 2014, 2012 and 2006), Moody's Analytics most recent forecast (released in October 2015) as well as the 2014 and 2012 Moody's Analytics forecast, and those from the Illinois Department of Commerce and Economic Opportunity (DCEO) last released in 2005.
+The actual historical population trend for the years 1970-2014, according to the U.S. Census, is also shown in Figure 3.
+ACG's recommended population forecast, reaching 10.1 million in year 2040, is shown as a thick red line between W&P's 2014 and 2013 forecasts on one side and 2010 and 2008 forecasts on the other.
+Moody's Analytics population levels for the region are significantly lower than the ACG's recommended forecasts, while those released by CMAP/NIPC and Illinois DCEO are more optimistic than the recommended projection.

-3 Woods & Poole Economics does not guarantee the accuracy of this data.
+Woods & Poole Economics does not guarantee the accuracy of this data.
 The use of this data and the conclusions drawn from it are solely the responsibility of CDM Smith.